Conference Travel Grant

 - Students may utilize CTG funds only while active PhD or MFA students in The Graduate School at Northwestern.
-Should students graduate or otherwise depart the University prior to travel and/or expenditure of funds, funds will not be available.
+Should students graduate or otherwise depart the University prior to expenditure of funds, funds will not be available.

 - Students are eligible for a maximum of two grants each up to $600/$800 (depending on discipline, see below) over the entire course of their graduate career in The Graduate School.

-- Students must provide a copy of the invitation to present at or confirmation of registration for the conference.
+- Students must provide a copy of the invitation to present at or confirmation of registration for the virtual conference.

 - Funds will not be awarded retroactively.

-The maximum amount for each Conference Travel Grant is:
+- The maximum amount for each Conference Travel Grant is:

 - $600 for students in science, engineering, and math.
 This includes programs in McCormick, Feinberg, WCAS Division I (Chemistry, Earth and Planetary Sciences, IBiS, Mathematics, Physics and Astronomy, Statistics) and related interdisciplinary programs